borgesash/cp4i/README.md

 2. Install MQ Operator (2-5 mins):
     _Note: Alternate approach to install Operators is using the Red Hat OpenShift console UI_

    a.
-Create a Subscription for the MQ operator using the example file.
-Save the file as mq-subscription.yaml
+Create a Subscription for the MQ operator.

 ```yaml annotate
 cat <<EOF | oc apply -f -